Invasion of Cheikh Said: Background

 Britain declared war on the Ottoman Empire on 5 November 1914.
 In response, the Ottomans themselves declared war back on the British six days later.
-From the start of the war, the Ottomans had planned to along with the Arab tribes, to take over the British crown colony of Aden and its hinterland, the Aden Protectorate.
+From the start of the war, the Ottomans had planned, along with the Arab tribes, to take over the British crown colony of Aden and its hinterland, the Aden Protectorate.
 The Ottomans, to execute the plan, maintained a small fort guarding the entrance of the Red Sea in Cheikh Saïd, a peninsula which juts out into the Red Sea towards the island of Perim.
-Meanwhile, Britain ordered The 29th Indian Brigade, under Brigadier-General H. V. Cox, CB, then on its way from India to Suez, to interrupt its voyage to capture Cheikh Saïd and destroy the Ottoman forces gathered there.
+Meanwhile, Britain ordered the 29th Indian Brigade, under Brigadier-General H. V. Cox, CB, then on its way from India to Suez, to interrupt its voyage to capture Cheikh Saïd and destroy the Ottoman forces gathered there.

 Battle

 On the 10th of November, the British sent transports conveying three battalions of the 29th Indian Brigade and 23rd Sikh Pioneers to land an offensive on the Ottoman garrison present in the Peninsula.
-Accompanied by the armored cruiser HMS Duke of Edinburgh, opened fire on the Ottoman garrison while the transports were seeking a place to land.
-The location planned earlier though, was impossible for troops to land on account of the weather and the troops landed somewhere else a little way off under the armored cruiser's cover fire.
-The 29th Indian Brigade and 23rd Sikh Pioneers along with the sailors who had joined in the landing stormed the Ottomans' position and forced the Turks to leave their field guns behind and retreat.The next day, with a naval demolition party the Ottomans' fortifications were lost to the British forces.
-After its capture, the Ottomans' fort there was blown up by the British.
+Accompanied by the armored cruiser HMS Duke of Edinburgh, they opened fire on the Ottoman garrison while the transports were seeking a place to land.